-This type of lobelia has a trailing growth habit and comes in many colors.
-It is commonly sold in the annuals section of the garden center and has a wide variety of uses even in regions where it is not a perennial.
+Lobelia (Lobelia erinus) is a tender perennial widely grown as an annual plant in most USDA zones.
+It is commonly sold in the annuals section of the nursery and has a wide variety of uses in the garden and it spreads, but not aggressively.

 |Botanical Name||Lobelia erinus|

 |Soil pH||Acidic, neutral|